openstack/training-guides/doc/upstream-training/source/slides/workflow-using-sandbox.rst

   - Reviewing the revised patch and merging the patch

  .. note::
-  - Try to emphazise the synergy of using repository integration with bug management to students!
+  - Try to emphasize the synergy of using repository integration with bug management to students!

 Sandbox Launchpad Bug list